Q-CAD/parse2fit/README.md

 ## Reax

-Reax force field fitting minimizes an objective function built from structures included in a `geo` file and training data included in a `trainset.in` file.
-Adjusting data weights or included data can significantly affect the fit and performance of the force field.
+Reax reactive force field fitting minimizes an objective function built from structures included in a `geo` file and training data included in a `trainset.in` file.
 The Reax `.yml` format supports data sampling and weighting for flexibility.

+## FitSNAP

+FitSNAP machine-learned force field fitting minimizes an objective function built from structures included in a `.xyz` or `.json` files and training parameters included in a `fitsnap.in` file.
+The FitSNAP `.yml` format supports data sampling and weighting for flexibility.

 ### 1. `output_format`:

-(str) Specifies the `.yml` format.
-Currently, only `jax-reaxff` is supported.
+(str) Specifies the `.yml` format. `reaxff` and `fitsnap` are supported.

 ### 2. `generation_parameters`:

 `runs_to_generate`: (int): Number of unique input combinations to generate.

-`input_directory`: (str) Path to input `geo` and `trainset.in` files.

-`fix_input_weights`: (bool): If True, weights in `trainset.in` are fixed.
-If False, weights can change during generation.

 `output_directory`: (str): Path to write new Reax input files.